Track mileage automatically

 Are Tolls Tax Deductible?

-June 28, 2024 - 2 min read
+December 20, 2024 - 2 min read

 Are Tolls Tax Deductible?

 Tolls are tax deductible, but only when you travel for business purposes and are self-employed.
-If you are an employee, you can't deduct tolls even if your employer doesn't reimburse you for this expense due to the Tax Cuts and Jobs Act law changes, effective from 2018 to 2025.
+If you are an employee, you can't deduct tolls even if your employer doesn't reimburse you for this expense due to the Tax Cuts and Jobs Act law changes, effective from 2018 to the end of 2025.

 You can claim all tolls for your business-related driving during the course of your job and when you travel away from your home for work purposes.